CSA-FEDERATE/Proposed-BuildingBlocks/BB-EST/Build-and-Implementation/Embedded-Linux/BB_YoctoProject.md

 ## BB Usage
 <!-- Example on how to use BB or link to documentation.
 Should include code snippets, information about usage,
 trainings, skills, examples and how-to's. -->
+Documentation: https://www.yoctoproject.org/docs/.
+Use BitBake recipes and layers to define custom Linux distributions.
+Create BSP layers for target hardware and application layers for platform-specific software stacks.

 ## Known Implementation
 https://git.yoctoproject.org/